Everything You Were Afraid to Ask

 The exact residency structure — how many days per year are required, how temporary absence affects your governance standing, how remote members participate — will be part of the founding charter that the first community builds together.
 The vision supports mobility.
 The specifics are built collectively.

 Children are welcome.
 Families are welcome.
-The Audacity isn't a singles community or a monastery.
+The Audacity's vision isn't a singles community or a monastery.
 It's a village — and villages have always included people of all ages and configurations.

 Partners who aren't fully on board yet are also welcome.
 Some of the most transformational moments in any intentional community are when someone arrives skeptical and leaves converted.
-What we ask is that everyone who lives here commits to the values, even if they arrived skeptical of the form.
+What we'd ask is that everyone who lives there commits to the values, even if they arrived skeptical of the form.

 We're not at the application stage yet — we're at the gathering the people who will build this together stage.
 The first step is to make yourself known: follow us, support us, write us, share this with your people.

-When we reach the critical mass needed to activate the Discord and begin building the founding cohort in earnest, you'll be among the first to know — if you've registered your interest.
+When we reach the critical mass needed to begin building the founding cohort in earnest, you'll be among the first to know — if you've registered your interest.
 The founding members will shape the application process.
 That's how a community is supposed to work.

 Money & Tokens

-The Audacity uses two distinct token concepts, both borrowed from OASA's proven model.
+The vision draws on two distinct token concepts from OASA's proven model at Traditional Dream Factory.
 The first is the founding utility token — purchased to fund the community's development (land, the pyramid, ecological systems).
-In return, token holders who become DAO members receive privileged access to the community's living facilities and the right to participate in governance.
+In return, token holders who complete the membership process would receive privileged access to the community's living facilities and the right to participate in governance.
 These are utility rights, not financial assets — no equity, no dividends, no ownership stake in the land.

-The second layer is Proof of Presence and Proof of Sweat — governance primitives that track time actually spent in the community and labor actually contributed to it.
+The second layer is Proof of Presence and Proof of Sweat — two ways of tracking real participation: time actually spent in the community, and labor actually contributed to it.
 These multiply your voice in community decisions.
-The people who show up and do the work hold the most sway.
-Wealthy absentee token holders cannot redirect the vision from afar.
+Which means the people who show up and do the work hold the most sway.
+Wealthy absentee token holders cannot redirect the community from afar.

 Together, these structures make invisible labor visible and keep power where it belongs — with the people who actually live the community.
 Contribution needs to be visible to be fair.
 This is how the token model makes that true.